ontio/documentation/get_started_en.md

 ONG:0
 ```

- * The reason why the number of ONGs that can be extracted at this time is zero is the account has not activated the release of ONG.
-You can use transfer method to activate it;
+ * The reason why the number of ONGs that can be extracted at this time is zero is because the account has not activated the release of ONG.
+You can use below transfer method to activate it;

 * Use `./ontology account add -d`  to create another Ontology account.
 The address is `AGrJQhb7bZsy57MoQk6YDt3hDP7zRioHia`.
 Use `./ontology account list`  to query the account status of the default wallet;